Path Planning for Aerial Relays via Probabilistic Roadmaps: Numerical Experiments

-\blt[observation] \begin{bullets} \blt[data transferred]The greatest slope, offered by PRFI, showcases the fact that it achieves the greatest rate.
-As a result, the margin by which it outperforms its competitors will increase as time progresses. \end{bullets} \end{bullets}
+\begin{changesv2} \blt[observation] \begin{bullets} \blt[data transferred]PRFI offers the greatest slope, which implies that the margin by which it outperforms its competitors increases as time progresses. \blt[tentative]The difference between PRFI and PRFI (Tentative) is not very large, which suggests that the proposed initialization is nearly optimal and, therefore, one may consider bypassing Algorithm~\ref{algo:prfi-moving} to reduce computational cost. \end{bullets} \end{changesv2} \end{bullets}